teamalgoritma/algoritmablog/README.md

 # :memo: Contributing Articles

-Want to contribute an article?
 Please follow the submission guidelines below:

 1. Fork the repository.
 2. Make a some development version or added a new article.